Last Updated on June 6, 2018 by Homes for Heroes

 Conduct Yourself with Positive Intent

 Seek out and determine the positive intent in the activities and interactions you are planning or challenged with.
 Let that be the measuring stick for deciding what is important for you to commit to and what you need to stay away from.
 Ask yourself if this activity or interaction is going to enhance you personally and professionally, or is it going to take energy from you.
 Once again as a first responder, there are going to be times when we cannot avoid the negative.
 Acting with positive intent, even in many of our high-stress actions and interactions can be a great asset, keeping us in the proper mindset to do our jobs safely and successfully.
+This means taking care of our mental and physical health, so often people take supplements or other products to keep them relaxed and ready for the next emergency.
+Luckily there are many places that provide these kinds of products such as Area 52, which is a premium supplement brand, that helps people to destress after a difficult day, especially for us first responders.

 These 5 habits are certainly not the only ways to bring about a healthy work-life balance, but they do offer a foundation to build upon and help put ourselves on a healthy path.
 Building resiliency is important for people in high-pressure professions like ours.
 We owe it to ourselves and our family to do the things that can help us avoid the slippery slope to permanently damaging our relationships and careers.